VandeeFeng/RAT-retrieval-augmented-thinking/README.md

-# 🧠 RAT (Retrieval Augmented Thinking)
+# 🧠 Jarvis (Retrieval Augmented Thinking)

 > *Enhancing AI responses through structured reasoning and knowledge retrieval*

-RAT is a powerful tool that improves AI responses by leveraging DeepSeek's reasoning capabilities to guide other models through a structured thinking process.
+Jarvis is a powerful tool that improves AI responses by leveraging DeepSeek's reasoning capabilities to guide other models through a structured thinking process.

 ## 💡 Origin & Ideation

-The idea for RAT emerged from an interesting discovery about DeepSeek-R1 API capabilities.
+The idea for Jarvis emerged from an interesting discovery about DeepSeek-R1 API capabilities.
 By setting the final response token to 1 while retrieving the thinking process, it became possible to separate the reasoning stage from the final response generation.
 This insight led to the development of a two-stage approach that combines DeepSeek's exceptional reasoning abilities with various response models.

 Link to my original concept in this [Twitter thread](https://x.com/skirano/status/1881922469411643413).

 ## How It Works

-RAT employs a two-stage approach:
+Jarvis employs a two-stage approach:
 1. **Reasoning Stage** (DeepSeek): Generates detailed reasoning and analysis for each query
 2. **Response Stage** (OpenRouter): Utilizes the reasoning context to provide informed, well-structured answers